factorhouse/factorhouse-local/README.md

 <br>

-This stack builds a comprehensive analytics platform that erases the line between real-time stream analytics and large-scale batch processing.
-It achieves this by combining the power of Apache Flink and Apache Spark on a unified data lakehouse, enabling you to work with a single source of truth for all your data workloads.
+This stack builds a **comprehensive analytics platform** that erases the line between real-time stream analytics and large-scale batch processing.
+It achieves this by combining the power of **Apache Flink**, enhanced by [**Flex**](https://factorhouse.io/flex) for enterprise-grade management and monitoring, with **Apache Spark** on a unified data lakehouse, enabling you to work with a single source of truth for all your data workloads.

 ### 📌 Description

 This architecture is designed around a modern data lakehouse that serves both streaming and batch jobs from the same data.
 At its foundation, data is stored in Apache Iceberg tables on MinIO, an S3-compatible object store.
 This provides powerful features like ACID transactions, schema evolution, and time travel for your data.

-A central **Hive Metastore** acts as the unified catalog, or "brain," for the entire ecosystem.
+A central **Hive Metastore** serves as a unified metadata catalog for the entire data ecosystem, providing essential information about the structure and location of datasets.
 By using a robust **PostgreSQL** database as its backend, the metastore reliably tracks all table schemas and metadata.
 This central catalog allows both **Apache Flink** (for low-latency streaming) and **Apache Spark** (for batch ETL and interactive analytics) to discover, query, and write to the same tables seamlessly, eliminating data silos.

 The role of PostgreSQL is twofold: in addition to providing a durable backend for the metastore, it is configured as a high-performance transactional database ready for **Change Data Capture (CDC)**.
 This design allows you to stream every `INSERT`, `UPDATE`, and `DELETE` from your operational data directly into the lakehouse, keeping it perfectly synchronized in near real-time.

-The platform is rounded out by enterprise-grade tooling: **Flex** simplifies Flink management and monitoring, a **Flink SQL Gateway** enables interactive queries on live data streams, and a full **Spark cluster** supports complex data transformations.
+The platform is rounded out by enterprise-grade tooling: **Flex** simplifies Flink management and monitoring, a **Flink SQL Gateway** enables interactive queries on live data streams, and a single node **Spark cluster** supports complex data transformations.
 This integrated environment is ideal for building sophisticated solutions for fraud detection, operational intelligence, and unified business analytics.

 ---